semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 $>curl –XGET 'http://localhost:9200/game_of_thrones/character/_search?q=house:Stark&pretty'
 {% endhighlight %}

 That's it !
-You will get each document that match `house:Stark` (and some more informations, I will detail it right after).
+You will get each document that matches `house:Stark` (and some more informations, I will detail it right after).

 ##### The DSL Query